 Ms. Paschke has previous experience with wind turbine generation project at a 928-acre property located in Ashtabula County, Ohio.
 The wind facility proposal included 19 wind turbines generators with nameplate capacity rating between 2.1 megawatts (MW) and 3 MW with an overall generating capacity of 50 MW.
 Furthermore, Ms. Paschke has performed various tasks for approximately 230 miles of linear midstream pipeline projects including but not limited to wetland delineations, threatened and endangered species assessments, and permitting.
-Since 2014, Ms. Paschke has been the Permitting Lead for the Kinder Morgan Utopia Pipeline Project, that consisted of 151 miles of new build.
-Due to the complex nature of this project, Ms. Paschke has been responsible for coordinating technical and project details with several regulatory agencies including the United States Army Corps of Engineers (2 Districts), United States Fish and Wildlife Service, Ohio Environmental Protection Agency, Ohio Department of Natural Resources, and other County and local agencies.
-At BL Companies, Ms. Paschke has been a Senior Project Manager and is currently a Principal Environmental Scientist providing technical expertise in the area of wetland and water resource delineation and permitting, as well as completing quality assurance reviews for documents for various projects.
+Since 2014, Ms. Paschke was the Permitting Lead for five years for the Kinder Morgan Utopia Pipeline Project, that consisted of 151 miles of new build.
+Due to the complex nature of this project, Ms. Paschke was responsible for coordinating technical and project details with several regulatory agencies including the United States Army Corps of Engineers (2 Districts), United States Fish and Wildlife Service, Ohio Environmental Protection Agency, Ohio Department of Natural Resources, and other County and local agencies.
+In 2020, Ms. Paschke started a new company, Land Solutions, LLC providing consulting services in the area of wetland and water resource delineation and permitting, as well as ecological surveys.

 Her experience is enhanced by a Bachelor of Science degree in environmental science with a minor if aquatic ecology from Allegheny College and a Master of Education degree in natural resources from Gannon University.